 Sub assemble the inboard stationary element, packing ring and spring washer, and press this subassembly into the lubricated seal liner.
-A push tube cut from a length of plastic pipe or a properly sized deep socket will aid seal installation.
+A push tube cut from a length of plastic will aid seal installation.
 The O.D. of the tube should be about the same size as the O.D. of the seal spring.